Vidarbha Superfast Express: Coaches

 The 12105/12106 Vidarbha Superfast Express has LHB 1 AC First, 3 AC II tier, 5 AC III tier, 7 Sleeper Class, 4 General Unreserved and 2 EoG cum SLR (Seating cum Luggage Rake) coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 The service was the first air-brake rake train from Nagpur Division of Central Railways and used to have green-blue liveried coaches when introduced with D suffixed on coach numbers at end.
 The rake was later on transferred to Mumbai Division when it was extended to Gondia.

 Service

 The 12105/12106 Vidarbha Superfast Express initially ran between Mumbai CSMT and and was later extended to Gondia.

 It is a daily service covering the distance of 967 km in 16 hours as 2105 and 16 hours 05 mins as 12106 at an average speed of 60.44 km/h in both directions.

 Routing

-The 12105/12106 Vidarbha Superfast Express runs from Mumbai CSMT via Dadar Central, Thane, Kalyan, Nashik Road, Manmad, Jalgaon, Bhusawal, Akola, Badnera, Chandur, Dhamangaon, Pulgaon, Wardha, Nagpur, Kamptee, Tumsar Road, Bhandara Road, Tirora to Gondia.
+The 12105/12106 Vidarbha Superfast Express runs from Mumbai CSMT via Dadar Central, Thane, Kalyan, Nashik Road, Manmad, Chalisgaon, Jalgaon, Bhusawal, Shegaon, Akola, Badnera, Chandur, Dhamangaon, Pulgaon, Wardha, Nagpur, Kamptee, Tumsar Road, Bhandara Road, Tirora to Gondia.